enso-org/enso/.github/ISSUE_TEMPLATE/task.md

 - Detailed requirements for the feature.
 - The performance requirements for the feature.
-- The test plan for the feature.

-### Acceptance Criteria
+### Acceptance Criteria & Test Cases

 - Any criteria that must be satisfied for the task to be accepted.
-- This should ideally link to the test plan.
+- The test plan for the feature, related to the acceptance criteria.